NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 ```bash
 volumesnapshotclass.snapshot.storage.k8s.io/fsx-snapclass created
 ```
-Note, that this storage class works for both LUNs and NFS volumes, so there aren't different versions of this file based on the storage type you are testing with.
+Note that this storage class works for both LUNs and NFS volumes, so there aren't different versions of this file based on the storage type you are testing with.

 ### Create a snapshot of the MySQL data
-Now you can create a snapshot by executing:
+Now you can create a snapshot by running:
 ```bash
 kubectl create -f manifests/volume-snapshot-san.yaml
 ```